KaitlinMS/nodiggs-v2/README.md

 From there, you can run the bot locally using: `node bot.js`

 You'll need a `config.json` file in this directory where you can add the bot's token, clientID and guildID.
 This is not committed to GitHub for security purposes.

+# Setting Up the Database
+On the first run, you'll need to initialize the database using `node dbInit.js --force`.
+Note that this will completely destroy any existing database and rebuild it.